 Salaby is an online learning aid made by Gyldendal.
 It is divided into categories, first by age (kindergarten, years one and two, years three and four, and years five, six, and seven) and then by subjects.
 Therefore, I started by looking at the English subject for years one and two, and there was no library of English books there.
 The same was true for years three and four, though here they were provided with short stories.
-However, years five, six, and seven have a dedicated "library" containing eighteen (18) books, some of which are "rewritten" classics, and some are original works.
+However, years five, six, and seven have a dedicated "library" containing 16 books, some of which are "rewritten" classics, and some are original works.

 Skolestudio is also made by Gyldendal.
-After the pupils use their login to enter Skolestudio, they get presented with the academic books they have access to that year (i.e., those in fifth grade have access to Explore 5, as that is the English book for fifth graders.
-The teachers have access to every grade of the academic books).
+After the pupils use their login to enter Skolestudio, they get presented with the books they have access to that year (i.e., those in fifth grade have access to Explore 5, as that is the English book for fifth graders, and it is unnecessary for them to have access to all books, though the teachers have such access).
 Along with their schoolbooks, they also have access to an online school library that only contains fiction books, where they can search for specific titles or languages.
 When I searched for English books, there were none on the "primary school level" and ten (10) under the "secondary school level".
-The books come with auditory support, which could help pupils at a higher primary school level to read and comprehend the books meant for the secondary level.
+The books come with auditory support, which could help pupils at a higher primary school level to read and comprehend the books meant for the secondary level, which is why I felt it prudent to include them even though my focus is on primary school pupils.

 Skolen is an online platform belonging to CappelenDamm.
 After logging in, the viewer is introduced to the main page, where one can scroll down and find the library in the bottom right corner.
 After entering the library page, it is possible to choose "In more languages" which brings you to a page with books in different languages, with an emphasis on English books.
 The English books are divided into categories of "year one to four", "year five to seven", and "year eight to ten".
 In addition to those categories, one can scroll down on the page and be presented with all Skolen's library books, starting with the English books.
 The books are not sorted by age or "level" in that list and show no apparent order or categorization.
 Some of the books contain auditory support.
-I have included the books from years eight to ten even though I am studying accessibility at a primary school level, as the pupils have access to the books despite them being considered at a higher reading level, such that accomplished readers have access to a more extensive repertoire.
+I have included the books from years eight to ten even though I am studying accessibility at a primary school level, as the pupils have access to the books even though they are considered at a higher level, such that accomplished readers have access to a more extensive repertoire.